Juan de Villanueva: Biography

-He was a prolific architect and he displayed the majority of his work in Madrid: buildings like the Academy of History, the Caballero de Gracia oratory, the Astronomical Observatory are remarkable.
-With his interventions in the Plaza Mayor, both after the fire of 1790 and in the Major House among others, he collabored in the renovation of the image of the city.
+He was a prolific architect and he displayed the majority of his work in Madrid: buildings like the Academy of History, the Oratory of the Caballero de Gracia, the Royal Observatory of Madrid are remarkable.
+With his interventions in the Plaza Mayor, both after the fire of 1790 and in the Major House among others, he collaborated in the renovation of the image of the city.

-He was buried in San Sebastian church, Madrid.
+He was buried in St Sebastian's Church, Madrid.

 With his personal style and with his strong local influences, he was the architect who best brought the theorical basis of European Neoclassicism to Spain.